jetsetnofuture/Compare-Movies/README.md

 # Movie-Comparison-App
 An app that compares the stats of two movies (like box office return and Metascore) to determine which movie is "better".
-From the Colt Steele Modern JS Course on Udemy.

 ## Things I Learned
 * Fetching and displaying data from a movie database API called OMDB API with Axios